rocky-linux/documentation/docs/books/lxd_server/01-install.md

 dnf install zfs
 ```

-## Environment Set up
+## Environment set up

 Most server kernel settings are not sufficient to run a large number of containers.
-If we assume from the beginning that we will be using our server in production, then we need to make these changes up front to avoid errors such as "Too many open files" from occurring.
+If you assume from the beginning that you will use your server in production, you need to make these changes up front to avoid errors such as "Too many open files" from occurring.

-Luckily, tweaking the settings for LXD is easy with a few file modifications and a reboot.
+Luckily, tweaking the settings for LXD is not hard with a few file modifications and a reboot.

-### Modifying limits.conf
+### Modifying `limits.conf`

-The first file we need to modify is the limits.conf file.
-This file is self-documented, so look at the explanations in the file as to what this file does.
-To make our modifications type:
+The first file you need to change is the `limits.conf` file.
+This file is self-documented.
+Examine the explanations in the comment in the file to understand what this file does.
+To make your modifications enter:

 ```
 vi /etc/security/limits.conf
 ```

-This entire file is remarked/commented out and, at the bottom, shows the current default settings.
-In the blank space above the end of file marker (#End of file) we need to add our custom settings.
-The end of the file will look like this when you are done:
+This entire file consists of comments, and at the bottom, shows the current default settings.
+In the blank space above the end of file marker (#End of file) you need to add our custom settings.
+The end of the file will look like this when completed:

 ```
 # Modifications made for LXD